 1. Hanging Suet Bird Feeder and two bars of homemade suet.

-Here are a couple of recipes for making your own, but my sister-in-law said she just got some beef fat from a butcher, melted it down, mixed in some bird seed, and poured it into flat pans to harden before cutting into the size she needed for the bird feeders.
+You can find recipes online for making your own, but my sister-in-law said she just got some beef fat from a butcher, melted it down, mixed in some bird seed, and poured it into flat pans to harden before cutting into the size she needed for the bird feeders.

 2. Apron made out of an old button-down shirt, crocheted dish cloth & kitchen utensils.